tensorpack/tensorpack/docs/tutorial/faq.md

 Some variables may be updated by other means, e.g., BatchNorm statistics are updated through the `UPDATE_OPS` collection and the [RunUpdateOps](../modules/callbacks.html#tensorpack.callbacks.RunUpdateOps) callback.

+## The model does not run on CPUs?

+Some TensorFlow ops are not implemented on CPUs.
+For example, it does not support many ops in NCHW format on CPUs.
+Note that if you use MKL-enabled version of TensorFlow, it supports more NCHW ops.

+In general, you need to implement the model in a way your version of TensorFlow supports.

 ## My training seems slow.
 Why?

 Checkout the [Performance Tuning tutorial](performance-tuning.html)